 The Designated Safeguarding Lead is a senior member of staff from the school's leadership team and the role is explicit within their job description.
-The school has several Deputy Designated Leads who are trained to the same level as the Designated Safeguarding Lead and the role will also be explicit within their job description, however the lead responsibility remains with the Designated Safeguarding Lead.
+The school has several Deputy Designated Safeguarding Leads who are trained to the same level as the Designated Safeguarding Lead and the role will also be explicit within their job description, however the lead responsibility remains with the Designated Safeguarding Lead.
+The designated safeguarding lead will take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place).

-Keeping Children Safe in Education DfE 2022 sets out the broad areas of responsibility for the Designated Safeguarding Lead.
-The Designated Safeguarding Lead is expected to:
+Keeping Children Safe in Education DfE 2023 sets out the broad areas of responsibility for the Designated Safeguarding Lead within Annex C. The Designated Safeguarding Lead is expected to: